angelawen/Phonebook/README.md

     'string page= API.Client('/Users/phonebook.xml','http://localhost',8000)'

-***Test considerations***
+***Test steps***

-The API has been integrated into the gaile2.jar file.
+1.The API has been integrated into the gaile2.jar file.
 The file location is in the root directory, which should be used in the code

      'import server.API'

-Import gaile2.jar in the test case, also you need to import the jar package under the "jar.resourse" folder to use it.
+2.Import gaile2.jar in the test case, also you need to import the jar package under the "jar.resourse" folder to use it.

-Please use startServer to start the server, and then use the client for XML file upload.
+3.Please use startServer to start the server, and then use the client for XML file upload.